-I welcome applications from students interested in all aspects of Roman history; particularly Roman urbanism and Roman politics.
+I welcome applications from prospective PhD candidates interested in all aspects of Roman history; particularly Roman urbanism and Roman politics.

-- The role of Aquileia in the process of creating contacts and developing cultural interactions between Rome and the regions of Noricum and Pannonia (181 BC - AD 235).
+- The role of Aquileia in the process of creating contacts and developing cultural interactions between Rome and the regions of Noricum (181 BC - AD 235)